blackboard/anthologydevdocs/docs/blackboard/sandbox-envs/ami-config/server-info.md

 sudo reboot now
 ```

-> \* Anthology Inc does not endorse or recommend specific DNS providers such as NoIp.com for usage.
+> \* Blackboard LLC does not endorse or recommend specific DNS providers such as NoIp.com for usage.
 These are mentioned for their free options but any service can be used to map DNS entries

 ## Create the Let's Encrypt certificate